facebookresearch/fairscale/CONTRIBUTING.md

 FairScale code is tested on Python 3.9.7, CUDA 11.2 and the following three PyTorch versions:
 - the latest stable version
 - the latest LTS version
-- a recent nightly build
+- a recent nightly release

+See the [README](https://github.com/facebookresearch/fairscale/blob/main/README.md#testing) for the exact version numbers.

 ### Unit tests